 If you are involved in a serious car crash and leave the scene, an Oklahoma prosecutor can charge you with a felony.
 The elements of the crime involve proof that you did the following:

-If the accident caused non-fatal injuries, you could move your car or park it nearby in an area that does not obstruct traffic and then return to the scene to render assistance and provide information while waiting for authorities to arrive to take an accident report.
-Just like other crimes the state must prove beyond a reasonable doubt that you committed the hit and run.
+If the accident caused non-fatal injuries, you could move your car or park it nearby.
+This can be in an area that does not obstruct traffic.
+Then return to the scene to render assistance and provide information.
+You can do this while waiting for authorities to arrive to take an accident report.
+Just like other crimes, the state must prove beyond a reasonable doubt that you committed the hit and run.
 They can do this with video evidence if they have it or statements made by you.
-That one reason to remain silent if the Police question you about this kind of crime.
+Therefore, that is one reason to remain silent if the Police question you about this kind of crime.

 Potential Punishment For An Oklahoma Hit-And-Run Crash

-Depending on the severity of the crash and the damages and injuries it caused, you could face felony charges for leaving the scene of the accident.
-If the accident resulted in injury or death, leaving the scene is a felony that can be punished by up to 10 days in prison upon conviction.
-An accident that caused property damage only might result in misdemeanor charges for leaving the scene without stopping to provide identification and render aid.
+Depending on the severity of the crash and the damages and injuries it caused, you could face felony charges for leaving the scene of the accident, especially if the accident resulted in injury or death.
+Leaving the scene is a felony that can be punished by up to 10 days in prison upon conviction.
+Whereas an accident that caused property damage only might result in misdemeanor charges.

 Financial Responsibility

-As an “at-fault” state, Oklahoma laws provide that if the crash was more your fault than anyone else’s, you are responsible for paying damages to injured parties who need medical care and for property repairs for damaged vehicles and other property.
-Your insurance will generally take responsibility for covering costs of repairs and damages, minus your deductibles, if any, up to the limits of your policy coverages.
+As an “at-fault” state, Oklahoma laws provide that if the crash was more your fault than anyone else’s, you are responsible for paying damages.
+This can be to injured parties who need medical care and for property repairs for damaged vehicles and other property.
+Your insurance will generally take responsibility for covering costs of repairs and damages, minus your deductibles.
+This can be up to the limits of your policy coverages.

-Victims of a hit-and-run crash who can identify the vehicle involved and its driver at the time of the crash can bring a civil action to get economic recovery for property damage and repairs, costs of medical bills and treatment, lost wages, pain and suffering compensation, and even punitive damages against a driver who left the scene of a crash.
-Someone injured in a crash generally has two years from the accident date to file a lawsuit for the financial recovery of the monetary losses caused by the wreck.
+Victims of a hit-and-run crash who can identify the vehicle involved and its driver at the time of the crash can bring a civil action.
+This can be to get economic recovery.
+These things can include property damage and repairs, costs of medical bills and treatment, lost wages, pain and suffering compensation, and even punitive damages against a driver who left the scene of a crash.
+Thereby, someone injured in a crash generally has two years from the accident date to file a lawsuit for the financial recovery of the monetary losses caused by the wreck.

 More Criminal Defense Articles From Our Tulsa Lawyers Blog